 “Cost is a real factor for patient outcomes.
 Clinicians need to consider actively including cost in our discussions with patients and in shared decision-making.
-Insurers and employers need to consider how they will manage high-deductible plans going forward – particularly given the health impact on their employees,” lead study author Dr. Shih-Chuan Chou, an emergency care physician in the department of emergency medicine at Brigham and Women’s Hospital in Boston, said in a statement.
+Insurers and employers need to consider how they will manage high-deductible plans going forward – particularly given the health impact on their employees,” lead study author Dr. Shih-Chuan Chou, an emergency care physician in the department of emergency medicine at Brigham and Women’s Hospital in Boston, said in

 Research has shown that the type of insurance and financial concerns influence when and if people seek care for medical issues.

 The switch appears to have affected visits for only low-severity health issues.
 Also, the impact has been most pronounced among individuals with low socioeconomic status.

 A 2013 study found that patients with low socioeconomic status recorded a 25 to 30 percent decline in ER visits for high-severity health issues after switching to a high-deductible plan.

 “People with higher deductibles delay treatment and are sicker when they show up in the ER for chest pain.
 When people with low incomes are switched to high-deductible plans, they are disproportionately impacted financially, and so is their health,” Chou said in the statement.

 Delaying treatment — especially for issues like chest pain — can have life-threatening consequences.